wpbonelli/pytcherplants/README.md

 ## Installation

 Docker or Singularity are recommended to run this project.
+The Ilastik pixel classification model necessary for certain commands is baked into the Docker image definition.

 ### Using Docker